jdebenedetto/icn17_demo/said-anp/README.md

 ## How to deploy:

 The experiment is supposed to run on a star topology (1 core node and 3 edge nodes):
-* On each node an instance of the ANP forwarder must run
+* On each node must run an instance of the [ANP forwarder](https://github.com/jdebenedetto/icn17_demo/tree/master/said-anp/forwarder)
-* 2 edge nodes acting as consumers (fast and slow)
+* 2 edge nodes acting as consumers ([fast](https://github.com/jdebenedetto/icn17_demo/tree/master/said-anp/fast-cons) and [slow](https://github.com/jdebenedetto/icn17_demo/tree/master/said-anp/slow-cons))
-* 1 edge node act as producer
+* 1 edge node act as [producer](https://github.com/jdebenedetto/icn17_demo/tree/master/said-anp/prod)

-## Running the experiment
+All the modules have dependencies on a modified version of the [ccnx-libraries](https://github.com/jdebenedetto/icn17_demo/tree/master/said-anp/ccnx-libraries).

-## Expeted outcome
+For other depencies please follow the instruction of the [CICN project](https://wiki.fd.io/view/Cicn).